Tuition fee refunds will be granted to paid students who follow the official drop/withdrawal policies. All fees are non-refundable.

 3. The school then calculates the amount for which the student is responsible by subtracting the amount returned by the school from the total amount which is unearned.
 That remaining amount is the student’s share and is allocated in the same order as above.
 Total amount unearned – amount returned by school = $ amount the student is required to return to Title IV funds.

 Once the school determines the dollar amounts owed, the student will receive a revised award letter from the Financial Aid Office.
-If the return calculation results in a reduction in the student’s awards and there is a balance owed to the College, the student will receive a billing statement in the mail from the Bursar’s Office.
+If the return calculation results in a reduction in the student’s awards and there is a balance owed to the College, the student will receive a billing statement in the mail from the Student Accounts Office.
 Funds that must be returned by the student to the loan programs can be paid in accordance with normal loan repayment terms.

 Questions concerning official withdrawals should be directed to Student Central at (315) 498-2000.